NikolaiRadke/AI.duino/HELP.md

 More coming soon.

 ## Settings
 There a several options that needs further explainations.
+The default values are okay and tested, but if you need some customization, here are some explanations.

 ### AI Behavior
 * **Creativity (Temperature):** Controls randomness in AI responses.
 Lower values (0.0-0.3) produce more focused and deterministic answers, ideal for code generation.
 Higher values (0.7-1.0) increase creativity and variety. used in **Explain Code**, **Quick Question**, and **Chat (if enabled)**.
 Default: 0.7